StevanusAndika/StevanusAndika/README.md

 ## 💫 About Me:
 - 🔭 I'm a fresh graduate from Software Engineering
 - 🌱 I'm currently deepening my skills in JavaScript and PHP
+- 📊 I'm also currently interested in learning Data Science, Data Analysis, and Cloud Computing
 - 👯 I'm looking to collaborate as a Fullstack Web Developer
 - 🤔 I'm passionate about creating responsive web designs and exploring game development
 - 💬 Ask me about web development, IT support, or anything tech-related
 - 📫 How to reach me: **stevcomp58@gmail.com**
 - 🎯 Final-year Software Engineering student with experience as Fullstack Developer and IT Support.
 Skilled in web application development, software testing, and system management.
 Possesses strong problem-solving abilities, team collaboration, and rapid adaptation to new technologies.
-- I'm also passionate about Japanese culture, including idol groups, manga, anime, Tamiya, Gundam, and everything otaku-related!
+- 🇯🇵 I'm also passionate about Japanese culture, including idol groups, manga, anime, Tamiya, Gundam, and everything otaku-related!

 ---